oldest of heirlooms in native seeds/search’s catalog and seed bank

 enter to win native seeds/search seeds

-I’LL BUY TWO LUCKY WINNERS seed for the beautiful and delicious ‘Magdalena Big Cheese’ squash, colorful ‘Glass Gem’ corn, plus another variety of your choice from Native Seeds/SEARCH’s 2014 listings.
-All you have to do to enter to win is answer this question in the comments box way below:
+IBOUGHT TWO LUCKY WINNERS seed for the beautiful and delicious ‘Magdalena Big Cheese’ squash, colorful ‘Glass Gem’ corn, plus another variety of their choice from Native Seeds/SEARCH’s 2014 listings [GIVEAWAY IS NOW CLOSED].
+They entered to win by answering this question in the comments box way below:

 Ever grown a Three Sisters traditional planting of corn, squash and beans, and are any of those crops regular parts of your home garden?
 Where is that home garden located?